 By far the most common objection to full mouth dental implants I hear is the cost.
 Many people want and need them, but so many feel that they simply can’t afford them.
 Many people both want and need to replace their teeth.
 I experience firsthand how upset and angry people become when they learn that the cost of full mouth implants is simply beyond their means.

-I understand why people choose to explore options in third world countries, such as Thailand and Indonesia, in search of cheaper dental implants (I discuss the pros and cons of this approach in a blog ‘Full mouth dental implants – the uncensored guide).
+I understand why people choose to explore options of dental treatment overseas, with the cost of teeth implants in countries such as Thailand or Indonesia much cheaper than in Australia.
+(I discuss the pros and cons of this approach in a blog ‘Full mouth dental implants – the uncensored guide‘).
 Dental tourism is the buzz word.
 The borders are disappearing and the options are seemingly expanding.
 If you are anything like me, I like to consider all my options before I make any decisions.
 I like to weigh them up and sleep on them as to not make a rushed mistake.
 I often feel that due to a lack of information, people are unable to make an accurate comparison based on all the evidence available.
 Some even think that Australian dentist are simply greedy and heartless.

-So I’ve decided to write this article to help you understand the reality, without the shiny marketing spin, regarding your options when it comes to making a decision on full mouth implants.
-With the hope that you’ll be well equipped to make the best decision for you!
+So, I’ve decided to write this article to help you understand the reality, without the shiny marketing spin, regarding your options when it comes to making a decision on full dental mouth implants.
+After reading this, you will be equipped with the information you need to make the right decision for you!

 The cost of full mouth implants